XENONnT/WFSim/strax_interface/README.md

 ```

 ## Instructions
 By default fax will generate some random large signals.
 If you want to change this look at the rand_instructions function in fax_interface.
-The time is such to avoid overlapping events
+The time is such to avoid overlapping events.
+When simulating fax will print the instructions used for the events.

 ## Known issues